Photo: WFP/Hugh Rutherford

 RURAL & CLIMATE SHOCKED

-Adding to the pressure on Burundi’s stretched resources, over 50,000 refugees, mainly from the Democratic Republic of the Congo, are hosted in already food-insecure areas and rely on assistance for basic food and nutrition.
+Adding to the pressure on Burundi’s stretched resources are 85,000 refugees, mainly from the Democratic Republic of the Congo, who are hosted in already food-insecure areas and rely on food assistance.

-Only 32 percent of Burundi’s children complete their lower secondary education.
+Only 32% of Burundi’s children complete their lower secondary education.
 Although women play a central role in the development of the country, gender equality is among the lowest in the world.

 But peaceful general elections in May 2020 and subsequent political developments helped the international community recognize Burundi as a country with a huge potential for development.